fleetdm/fleet/docs/Get started/why-fleet.md

 The Fleet community is full of [kind and helpful people](https://fleetdm.com/handbook/company#empathy).
 Whether or not you are a paying customer, if you need help, just ask.

 <!-- - Great contributions are motivated by real-world use cases or learning.
 - Some of the most valuable contributions might not touch any code at all.
+Small, iterative, simple (boring) changes are the easiest to merge. -->

 ## What's next?